alexpghayes/alexpghayes/README.md

 - you want to collaborate on a research project, or
 - you want to write an explainer together.

-Outside of R, I'm a proficient Python user, and can pull together enough SQL, C++, Julia, and PySpark to get things done.
+Outside of R, I'm a proficient Python user, and can pull together enough SQL, C++, and Julia to get things done.

-I am responsive on Twitter at [@alexpghayes](https://twitter.com/alexpghayes) and via email.
-Last updated 2022-02-10.
+I am responsive via email.

+Last updated 2023-10-20.